 If you’ve been managing a site reactively, or inherited one without documentation, the current state of the software, security, and configuration may not be clear.
 Starting a care plan on a site with unresolved issues means maintaining problems rather than preventing them.

-Issues and known problems
+Issues and risk

 Performance